MKVarun/Speech-enhancement-GAN/README.md

 </div>
 <p align="center"><b>Fig. 1: Encoder-decoder architecture of CNN.
 The same architecture is used for the G network of CNN-GAN </b></p>

+**CNN Architecture:** We set up our network with an architecture similar to encoder-decoder models.
+The encoding stage consists of 4 layers of 64, 128, 256 and 512 filter depth.
+Each filter has a kernel size of 4 with stride length as 2.
+This encoder learns the spatial downsampling while extracting the low-dimensional features which is structured as a bottleneck with 100 units.
+The decoder is the transpose of encoder as it aims to project the learnt features to original space.
+It consists of filters of size 512, 256, 128, and 64 in each layer with kernel size 4 and stride length of 2.

+**CNN-GAN Architecture:** The GAN consists of two networks: Generator (G) and Discriminator (D).
+The G is trained to learn the TF mask and the discriminator tries to distinguish between enhanced and clean spectrograms.
+We model G with similar architecture as CNN, while D has six layers of filter size of [64, 128, 256, 512, 64, 1] dimension with kernel size 4 and stride length of 2.
+In all experiments, we train the model for 25 epochs with Adam optimizer for CNN and G network, and SGD for D network.

 ## Results

+<p align="center"><b>Table 1: Comparison between implicit and explicit mask estimation for CNN and CNN-GAN</b></p>

 <div align="center">